 Instructions

-- Combine turmeric, ground ginger, salt and black pepper in a bowl (the spices for the chicken thighs in the ingredients list).
+- Combine turmeric, ground ginger, cardamom, salt and black pepper in a bowl (the spices for the chicken thighs in the ingredients list).
 Add the chicken thighs and rub the spices all over to coat.

 - Drizzle olive oil in your skillet and heat on low-medium.
 Use tongs to place the chicken thighs and cook for 4-5 minutes each side, or until they are mostly cooked through (cook time will vary slightly according to their size).
 Set aside on a plate.